-- Confirming that the default arrangement complies with the Charge Cap; - Monitoring the investment performance of each fund; - Monitoring the turnover of the assets in which each fund is invested; - Considering whether the funds still meet the investment objectives the Trustee has set for the default arrangement and other investment options; - Checking whether there have been any significant changes in the demographic profile of the Scheme's membership, members' choices of investment options and members' choices of benefits when they retire; - Considering whether the default arrangement and other investment options still represent good value for members; and - Obtaining investment advice, where appropriate, on any changes to the default arrangement and other investment options.
+- Confirming that the default arrangement complies with the Charge Cap; - Monitoring the investment performance of each fund; - Considering whether the funds still meet the investment objectives the Trustee has set for the default arrangement and other investment options; - Checking whether there have been any significant changes in the demographic profile of the Scheme's membership, members' choices of investment options and members' choices of benefits when they retire; - Considering whether the default arrangement and other investment options still represent good value for members; and - Obtaining investment advice, where appropriate, on any changes to the default arrangement and other investment options.

-The review process concluded that in relation to the default options used by the remaining Section in the Scheme, projected member outcomes could potentially be improved and in April 2023, following the Scheme year end, and having received and considered the advice from its investment advisors, the Trustee approved and instructed a number of changes to the Section's default investment options.
+The review process concluded that in relation to the default options used by the Scheme, projected member outcomes could potentially be improved and in April 2023, following the Scheme year end, and having received and considered the advice from its investment advisors, the Trustee approved and instructed a number of changes to the Section's default investment options.